Introduction

 What an absolutely tiny file to represent a protein at 318 bytes.
 I thought I knew how to optimise 3D assets for the web through tools such as Draco , though that rarely gets anything below a few kilobytes.

 Some brief research had me come across something I've heard of before - protein folding.
-While the .fasta file contains the primary sequence of amino acids (the building blocks of a protein), it doesn't tell you how they are folded in 3D space and therefore has no info about atom coordinates or bond angles.
+While the .FASTA file contains the primary sequence of amino acids (the building blocks of a protein), it doesn't tell you how they are folded in 3D space and therefore has no info about atom coordinates or bond angles.
 Thankfully, a few years back some clever researchers at Google DeepMind figured out how to predict the structure of a protein soley from it's amino acids.
 The tool they developed is called AlphaFold and is really interesting to poke about with.
 There exists a AlphaFold page on Beta-Lactamase.
 At the top of this page are 3 download links: PDB file, mmCIF file and Predicted aligned error.

 Given that AlphaFold displayed these 3 files for download had me thinking that the PBD and mmCIF formats would have the information needed to visualise a protein in 3D.
 I downloaded the files and immediately noticed they had hundreds of kilobytes of information - this had me thinking I was on the right track.
 A quick bit of research and I found out that the PDB format was developed in the 1970s (wow!) while the mmCIF was the more modern version developed in the 1990s that handles complex data a bit easier.
 I also found out that mmCIF stands for "macromolecular Crystallographic Info File" - I don't know what that means yet so I'll just keep referring to it as either mmCIF or the .cif format for now.

-Exploring Molecular Nodes
+Exploring Molecular Node

 Stepping back a moment, now I've learnt a little bit about how proteins have their information stored, I'm going to step sideways a bit and create my first proper protein visualisation.
 As mentioned, I know a tool called molecular nodes exists already.
 A long while back I opened it up and imported a protein, following the guide exactly without much understanding of what it was actually doing.
 So, first things first let's load in the 1XPB protein and see if we can get it looking lovely.